Nehemiah Chapter Three

 Nehemiah 3:15

-The Fountain Gate was repaired by Shallun son of Col-Hozeth, ruler of the district of Mizpah.
-He rebuilt it, roofing it over and putting its doors and bolts and bars in place.
-He also repaired the wall of the Pool of Siloam, by the King's Garden, as far as the steps going down from the City of David.
+Shalun the son of Kol-Hozeh, leader of the district of Mitzpah, repaired the Fountain Gate; he rebuilt it, covered it and set up its doors, along with its bolts and bars; he also rebuilt the wall of the Pool of Shelach, by the royal garden, as far as the stairs that go down from the City of David.

 This next stop takes us to the Fountain Gate which tells us of the very power of God that lives in us.
 At the previous gate, we talked about taking out the garbage (sin) from our lives and this gate tells us that we have been given the power to be transformed through the gift of the Holy Spirit.
 We are able to live a Holy and pure life through the power of the Holy Spirit living in us!
 We are also told that Shallun repaired the wall at the Pool of Siloam (sent).
 This is the same pool that Jesus sent the blind man to wash in and he received his sight (John 9:7).
 This pool is also called Siloah or Shelach and it received its water through an underground tunnel (Hezekiah's Tunnel) from the Fountain of the Virgin.
 This water was called Chay Mayim which means "living water".
 This pool foretold the coming of our new life in Jesus Christ.
 We notice that the Living Water was at the pool and not at the Fountain of the Virgin which speaks of the Virgin Mary.